10 Pastors I’m Concerned About

 About Scott Postma

-Scott a writer and church planter in Las Vegas.
-He helps people live authentic and significant lives in Sin City, writes about spiritual formation and the humanities, and collects more books than he'll ever read in a lifetime.
+Scott is a writer, teacher, and minister currently living in Las Vegas.
+He helps people live authentic and significant lives, writes about spiritual formation and the humanities, and collects more books than he'll ever read in a lifetime.
 You can subscribe to the tribe and follow him on Twitter, Facebook, and Google Plus.

 Comments that add value are welcome and encouraged, even if they express disagreement with the topic or the writer.
 All comments must be: